 You can view previous NQF Snapshots in the Resources section on this page.

-The Australian Children’s Education and Care Quality Authority (ACECQA) today released its 30th NQF Snapshot report, summarising quality rating results for education and care services operating under the National Quality Framework (NQF).
+The report, released by the Australian Children’s Education and Care Quality Authority (ACECQA), is the 31st NQF Snapshot report which summarises quality rating results for education and care services operating under the National Quality Framework (NQF).

-On 2 April 2020, in recognition of the COVID-19 global pandemic, Education Ministers announced four critical areas for time-limited regulatory action, including the suspension of assessment and ratings.
+On 2 April 2020, in recognition of the COVID-19 global pandemic, Education Ministers announced four critical areas for time-limited regulatory action, including the temporary suspension of quality assessment and ratings.

 The assessment and rating process typically takes around three months from initial notification to the approved provider to the publication of the final ratings.
-The temporary suspension of assessment and ratings has therefore had some impact on the volume of new quality assessment and rating results in this report, with the impact likely to be much more significant in our next NQF Snapshot, scheduled to be published in early November.
+The temporary suspension of assessment and ratings due to COVID-19 has therefore had a significant impact on the volume of new quality assessment and rating results in this report.
+State and territory regulatory authorities have now recommenced the assessment and rating process.

 Families are encouraged to visit StartingBlocks.gov.au for more information about their local education and care services.